 Here are a few ideas:

-- Hold a virtual press conference with your county’s public health director, county commissioners and small business owners to discuss the effects of the COVID-19 pandemic and what your county is doing to mitigate the public health and economic crisis
+- Hold a virtual press conference with your county’s public health director, county commissioners and small business owners and residents to discuss the effects of the COVID-19 pandemic and what your county is doing to mitigate the public health and economic crisis

-- Offer a virtual tour for reporters of your public health department and the coronavirus vaccine rollout
+- Offer a virtual tour for reporters of your public health department or your county's coronavirus vaccine site

 - Issue a press release on how your county is investing federal coronavirus relief funding

 - America needs frontline heroes and services at the county level to win the war against COVID-19.